Bridal creeper

 © Queensland Government

 Native to southern Africa, bridal creeper is a glossy green plant that can smother native vegetation and form a thick mat of underground tubers.
-A weed of national significance, it is widespread in south-western West Australia, southern South Australia and eastern Victoria.
+It is a category 2, 3, 4 and 5 restricted invasive plant under the Biosecurity Act 2014.
+It is also a weed of national significance and is widespread in south-western Western Australia, southern South Australia and eastern Victoria.

-Although it is not climatically suited to most of Queensland, bridal creeper has the potential to become an invasive plant in cooler parts of southern Queensland such as around Stanthorpe and Warwick.
+Although it is not climatically suited to most of Queensland, bridal creeper could become an invasive plant in cooler parts of southern Queensland such as around Stanthorpe and Warwick.

 Scientific name